pyradic/ide-helper/README.md

 ##### Config

-> This feature requires PHPStorm/IntelliJ IDEA
+> This feature requires PHPStorm/IntelliJ IDEA with the `php-toolbox` plugin installed

+`CTRL+click` / `CTRL+b` opens the config file.
+PyroCMS addon config files can have up to 3 locations.
+Opening resolves to the correct file!

 ![](screens/ide-helper-config.png)